-When an equipment purchase contract is for a customized machine design that is specific to a customer's equipment specification, the Company generally recognizes revenue over time because of continuous transfer of control to the customer.
-Because of control transferring over time, revenue is recognized based on the extent of progress towards completion of the performance obligation.
+The Company generally recognizes revenue over time when an equipment purchase contract is for a customized machine design per the customer's specification.
+Revenue is recognized based on the extent of progress towards completion of the performance obligation.
 The selection of the method to measure progress towards completion requires judgement and the Company typically uses the cost-to-cost measure of progress for contracts because it best depicts the transfer of assets to the customer which occurs as costs are incurred on contracts.
 Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
 Revenues are recorded proportionately as costs are incurred.
 Costs to fulfil the performance obligation are recognized as cost of goods sold in the period they are incurred.
 Typically, the customized machine contracts of the Company do not have a duration of greater than 12 months, and the Company has applied the practical expedient under IFRS 15.121.